Deliveroo workers strike in pay and conditions dispute - The Courier

-Delivery firm Deliveroo is maintaining that most of its drivers are satisfied working for the company despite industrial action over pay and conditions.
+Workers at delivery firm Deliveroo went on strike on Wednesday in a dispute over pay and conditions.

-The Independent Workers’ Union of Great Britain (IWGB) said hundreds of its members went on strike as part of a campaign for more pay and improved employment rights and safety protections.
+Socially distanced protests were held in cities including London, York, Sheffield, Reading and Wolverhampton.

-The company disputed the union’s claims, saying only a “tiny minority” of workers took action, adding it was launching a consultation with riders about how to invest a new £50 million community fund.
+The Independent Workers’ Union of Great Britain (IWGB) said its members are calling for decent pay as well as improved employment rights and safety protections.

-Deliveroo shares climbed higher on their first day of full trading on Wednesday, increasing by more than 3% to 290p in early trading before edging back slightly.
+The union said supportive action was expected in Australia, France, the Netherlands, Ireland and Spain.

 Unions won legal action recently against ride hailing firm Uber.